zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-05-20】[supercollider / supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.
 * 【2025-05-17】[berthrage / Devil-May-Cry-3-Crimson](https://github.com/berthrage/Devil-May-Cry-3-Crimson) - New Gameplay Options, Visual/Sound updates, Multiplayer, Fixes and more for Devil May Cry 3 (HD Collection version), based on DDMK.
 * 【2025-05-10】[isledecomp / isle](https://github.com/isledecomp/isle) - A functionally complete decompilation of LEGO Island (1997)
 * 【2025-05-10】[memgraph / memgraph](https://github.com/memgraph/memgraph) - Open-source graph database, tuned for dynamic analytics environments.
 Easy to adopt, scale and own.